MicahParks/keyfunc/README.md

 ## Supported Algorithms

-It is recommended to only use this package for asymmetric signing keys, If you are using HMAC signing keys, this Go package is largely unnecessary as the algorithm is symmetric, meaning the key is pre-shared.
+It is recommended to only use this package for asymmetric signing keys, If you are using HMAC signing keys, this Go package may be unnecessary as the algorithm is symmetric, meaning the key is pre-shared.
 In this case a JWKS is likely not be the best solution.

 Currently, this package supports JWTs signed with an `alg` that matches one of the following: